UAE investigating Emirates A380 'serious incident' in Moscow

-(Reuters) - The United Arab Emirates’ (UAE) civil aviation regulator is investigating why an Emirates [EMIRA.UL] Airbus (AIR.PA) A380 superjumbo flew dangerously low when approaching Moscow’s Domodedovo Airport last week.
+Sept 21 (Reuters) - The United Arab Emirates’ (UAE) civil aviation regulator is investigating why an Emirates Airbus A380 superjumbo flew dangerously low when approaching Moscow’s Domodedovo Airport last week.

 The General Civil Aviation Authority (GCAA) said its air accident investigation unit is treating the Sept.
 10 episode as a “serious incident”, an internationally recognized category which means an accident “nearly occurred”.